mshirlaw/single-responsibility-principle/PITCHME.md

 ## Disadvantages

 * changes in one module usually require changes in other modules
-* more effort and time due to the increased inter-module dependency
+* more time & effort due to increased inter-module dependency
 * harder to reuse & test because dependent modules must be included

 ---